Scratchdragon/Dungeon-Game/README.md

 A simple c++ based rougelike dungeon-crawler

 # Features
-A floor by floor system where you have to plow through enemies to reach your goal Each floor has a boss at the end which you will need to kill to continue The dungeon is randomly generated with geometry that is often complex and confusing
+A floor by floor system where you have to plow through enemies to reach your goal\n Each floor has a boss at the end which you will need to kill to continue\n The dungeon is randomly generated with geometry that is often complex and confusing\n

 # Installation Guide
 To install on linux devices do the following: